Humanizer for German: Why AI Text Detection Is Language-Specific

 Why I Created the German Humanizer

-I discovered Siqi Chen's original Humanizer and immediately saw the problem: it worked brilliantly for English, but German AI had different patterns.
-Testing it on German text was like using an English spell-checker on German—not wrong, just missing the point.
+I discovered Siqi Chen's original Humanizer and immediately saw the gap: it worked brilliantly for English, but German AI had different patterns.
+Testing it on German text was like using an English spell-checker on German — not wrong, just missing the point.

-The German Wikipedia maintains its own resource: a guide to AI-generated content indicators.
-31 patterns that Wikipedia editors use to catch LLM submissions.
-Siqi's original pulls from the English Wikipedia's signs; German Wikipedia documents something different.
+The German Wikipedia maintains its own guide to AI-generated content indicators.
+The English Wikipedia has a comparable resource.
+Siqi's original pulls from the English one; the German version documents something different.
+I used both as the foundation.

 Who Needs This